kendevops/Music/README.md

 # Music
-A music website with images built using grid, flexbox and also has Progressive Web App implimentation.
+This is a music website with images built using grid, flexbox and also has an implimentation of Progressive Web App implimentation.

 # Link To The APP